TargetHolding/pyspark-cassandra/README.md

 make dist
 ```

-This creates 1) a fat jar with the Spark Cassandra Connector and additional classes for bridging Spark and PySpark for Cassandra data and 2) a python source distribution at:
+This creates a fat jar with the Spark Cassandra Connector and additional classes for bridging Spark and PySpark for Cassandra data and the .py source files at: `target/scala-2.10/pyspark-cassandra-assembly-<version>.jar`

-* `target/scala-2.10/pyspark-cassandra-assembly-<version>.jar`
-* `target/pyspark_cassandra_<version>-<python version>.egg`.